 Andrea joined Gilda’s Club in 2018 as an Oncology Social Worker; she facilities support groups, provides individual counseling, and completes intake visits.
 Andrea earned her MSW with an individualized concentration on health and mental health from the George Warren Brown School of Social Work at Washington University in St. Louis.
 Andrea has worked in both in-hospital and outpatient medical settings with experience in oncology, primary care, transplant, and emergency units for both adult and pediatric populations.
 She has extensive experience working with a diversity of populations in the community mental health setting, providing individual, family, and group therapy.
 Andrea has received specialty training in CBT, DBT, substance use, trauma, and chronic-disease management.

 Chris is a Licensed Clinical Social Worker who has been working with critically ill individuals and their families since 2011.
-She joined Gilda’s Club in 2016 as Director of Clinical Partnerships where she served as the clinical liaison to several hospitals and community -based organizations.
-Chris currently oversees Gilda’s Club Westchester’s counseling program and develops marketing strategies to educate the community about the support that Gilda’s Club offers.
+She joined Gilda’s Club in 2016 and has had several roles during this time, including Director of Clinical Partnerships and Sr Director of Counseling Services.
+Chris currently oversees Gilda’s Club Westchester’s Program Department.
 Previously, Chris worked as a Social Worker with Hospice of Westchester, providing supportive counseling to patients, families and caregivers.
 She has worked in a variety of settings including at home, in hospitals, and in-patient and skilled nursing facilities.
 Chris is experienced in individual, family and group counseling and has worked with all ages across many diagnoses.
 She completed her Masters in Social Work with honors at New York University and was selected as a Zelda Foster Fellow which provided additional training and mentorship in palliative and end-of-life care.
 She completed a focused internship at Westchester Medical Center in acute in-patient oncology.
 Chris completed a Post Masters Certificate in Palliative and End of Life training at NYU, and was the winner of the Association of Oncology Social Worker’s Conference Scholarship in 2011.
-Chris has additional training in CBT, DBT, ACT and Narrative Therapy and currently serves as a Teaching Assistant at NYU's Silver School of Social Work.
+Chris has additional training in CBT, DBT, ACT and Narrative Therapy and has served as both a Teaching Assistant and formal Mentor at NYU’s Silver School of Social Work.

 Essie began working at Gilda’s Club Westchester in 2002 and is often the first point of contact for new members Essie coordinates new member meetings and is responsible for overseeing the monthly informational mailing to members and the surrounding community.
 Essie keeps the Community Bulletin Board updated with current information and travels to hospitals, medical offices and libraries to distribute information on programs and services.
 Essie manages the volunteer program and the online calendar.
 Additionally, Essie volunteers at White Plains Hospital.
 A graduate of Mandl The College of Allied Health, Essie previously owned Modern Hardware and Paint/Essie’s Chocolate.